TaseZmaj/admin-dashboard-app/README.md

 ### Analytics page

+- The analytics page is a page to analyze the performance of employees.
+It is mostly comprised of charts and a where the employees are ordered in a decending order where the employee who made the company the most revenue is ranked at the top.
-Just as the [dashboard home page](#dashboard-homepage) and the [profits page](#profits), there will be the same filter - "last 7 days", "last 30 days", "last year", "last 2 years" for a comparrison of the sales data.
-The data will be presented as charts which include:
+- Just as the [dashboard home page](#dashboard-homepage) and the [profits page](#profits), there will be the same filter - "last 7 days", "last 30 days", "last year", "last 2 years" for a comparrison of the employee's sales data.

-1.  -Chart for total sales
+- The elements that comprise this page include:

+1. A pie chart for the display of employees
-    -List of all employees, sorted by filter (alphabed, most/least sales, date)
+   - List of all employees, sorted by filter (alphabed, most/least sales, date)

 ### Login page